 Making a formal complaint

 If you don’t feel able to sort things out informally, you can make a formal complaint.
 To do this, you’ll need to raise a grievance.
 You’ll need to put your grievance in writing and send it to your manager - or if your complaint is about your manager, to their manager.
-See the Grievance Procedure for more information.
+See the Grievance Policy for more information.

 We know it’s not an easy thing to do to speak up about these things, so we’ll investigate this as quickly as possible.
 If we find evidence, we’ll take appropriate action against those involved.